Homemade Cream Cheese Recipe: Simple and Delicious

 The Process for Making Cream Cheese from Scratch

 This is truly simple to make, it just takes time.
 However, the time is not hands-on, it’s just waiting time.
+This recipe yields close to 2 cups.

 Instructions: